 There are new things being discovered all the time in the medical world.

-This is a life-time condition.
-It is not a once off thing.
-And they may change over time.
-The symptoms can change, the severity, the frequency, etc. It is possible that your condition may be from another more serious problem, so it’s important to rule out the serious stuff first.
+This is a life-time condition, it's not a one off thing, and they may change over time.
+The symptoms can change, the severity, the frequency, etc. It's possible that your condition may be from another more serious problem, so it’s important to rule out the serious stuff first.

 Although typically, cluster migraine headaches do not cause damage, it is always best to see a doctor to double check.